kojeje/sylviatrouveProd/wp-content/plugins/sendwp/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =

-* Resolved minor errors that were causing php notices to be displayed in the admin dashboard.
+* Resolved an error that was resulting in failure to forward reply to address.

 == Changelog ==

+= 1.0.3 =

+* Resolved an error that was resulting in failure to forward reply to address.

 = 1.0.2 =